Wendy123-f/Prediction/README.md

 # Prediction
-This is my first repository
+This is a plagiarism checker model.